Dorraine Zief Law Library

 Law faculty, students, and staff can book a group study room online.

-A group of two or more students may reserve a group study room for a maximum of a single two hour block of time per day.
-No group or any members of a group may sign up for a group study room for more than two hours per day.
+A group of two or more students may reserve a group study room for a maximum of a single three-hour block of time per day.
+No group or any members of a group may sign up for a group study room for more than three hours per day.

-A group may remain in a room beyond the two hour limit if no other group has signed up for that room.
+A group may remain in a room beyond the three-hour limit if no other group has signed up for that room.
 The group may remain in the room only until another group signs up for the room, at which point the room must be vacated.

 Rooms will be held for up to 15 minutes after the beginning of the reserved time.
 If the group who made the reservation does not claim the room within 15 minutes of the beginning of the reservation, another group may be allowed to use the room.